 - The user links the devices by inserting the registration code, provided on the provider’s website/service.

-- After the code gets confirmed by the service to be correct then a token is issued to the Roku device.
-Once the token has been downloaded on the device, then a pop-up comes with congratulations message on the channel allowing the user to access the video service.
-Afterwards, everytime the channel gets launched the verification of the token takes place automatically.
+- After the Roku linking code gets confirmed by the service to be correct then a token is issued to the Roku device.
+Once the token has been downloaded on the device, then a pop-up comes with a congratulations message on the channel allowing the user to access the video service.
+Afterward, every time the channel gets launched the verification of the token takes place automatically.

-In this way, rendezvous linking registration takes place for the user, entering the code, again and again, isn’t required.
-The Roku developers keep it simple for the users as well for the ARM developers.
+In this way, rendezvous linking registration takes place for the user; entering the code, again and again, isn’t required. for develop a roku app developers keep it simple for the users as well as for the ARM developers.

 Many activities between the device and the provider server perform the authentication.
 The steps are as follows: